cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/simplifiedlikelihood.md

 ## Produce simplified likelihood inputs

-Head over to the `test/simplifiedLikelihoods` directory inside your <sub><sup>COMBINE</sup></sub> area.
+Head over to the `test/simplifiedLikelihoods` directory inside your <span style="font-variant:small-caps;">Combine</span> area.
 The following instructions depend on whether you are aggregating or not aggregating your signal regions.
 Choose the instructions for your case.

 ### Not Aggregating
 Run the `makeLHInputs.py` script to prepare the inputs for the simplified likelihood.
 The filter flag can be used to select only signal regions based on the channel names.
 To include all channels do not include the filter flag.